 I was pleasantly surprised with Jarabe’s al pastor tacos and the earthy, garlicky mushroom burrito with cabbage.

-Bridgeport is an historic and down-to-earth, south side neighborhood in Chicago that has some fun dining options.
+Bridgeport is a historic and down-to-earth, south side neighborhood in Chicago that has some fun dining options.

-Antique Taco in Bridgeport is located at 1000 W. 35th St. Take the #8 Halsted bus to 35th St and walk west (you can connect at the Halsted ‘L’ stop on the Orange Line).
+(1000 W. 35th St. Take the #8 Halsted bus to 35th St and walk west (you can connect at the Halsted ‘L’ stop on the Orange Line).)

 Jackalope also has some great pastries and sandwiches available and free Wi-Fi.
 So, you can get some work done or enjoy a quiet conversation here.

-Jackalope is located at 755 W. 32nd St. Take the #8 Halsted bus directly there (connect at the Halsted ‘L’ stop on the Orange Line).
-Look for the colorful signage outside.
+(755 W. 32nd St. Take the #8 Halsted bus directly there (connect at the Halsted ‘L’ stop on the Orange Line).
+Look for the colorful signage outside.)